Searching by Keyword in Academic Search Ultimate

 Scroll down to the icons on the Library homepage.
 Click on the middle icon, "Databases by Subject & A-Z" (it is an orange computer logo with 'A-Z' on its screen).

 This is the list of all the Library databases.
-Since it is organized alphabetically by default, "Academic Search Ultimate" should be the fifth result.
+Since it is organized alphabetically by default, "Academic Search Ultimate" should be the fourth result.
 It is a broad, multidisciplinary database and a great place to start your research.
 Click on the title to enter the database.

 You may be prompted to log in with your Net ID and password.